 Lesson No. 4: Small Talk Sets Traps For Candidates

 Small talk may seem like an easy way to break the ice between hiring manager and candidate, but it could taint the neutrality of the process.
-Pin-ya Tseng, a facilitator at diversity and inclusion strategy firm Paradigm, tells one such story.
-When Tseng interviewed for her role at Paradigm, the hiring manager asked her — in that casual, small-talk way — where she was from.
+Pin-ya Tseng, a consultant at diversity and inclusion strategy firm Paradigm, tells one such story.
+When Tseng interviewed for her role at Paradigm, the hiring manager asked her — in that casual, small-talk way — where she had just flown in from.

-They were both from Ohio, it turned out, and Tseng saw the excitement register on the hiring manager’s face.
+When Tseng said, “Ohio,” she saw the excitement register on the hiring manager’s face, as it turns out she was also from Ohio.
 That brief expression of excitement, however, quickly reverted to business mode.
-This left Tseng feeling a little uncomfortable.
+This left Tseng feeling a little confused.

-It was only later that Tseng realized the manager had broken, in the most minor of ways, company protocol: Don’t lead with small talk because it can bias interviews.
+It was only later that Tseng realized the manager had broken, in the most minor of ways, one of Paradigm’s strategies to mitigate bias: Don’t lead with small talk because it can bias interviews.